 When you contact Rehab 4 Addiction, we help you come to terms with the existence of your condition.

-Once you have ‘bitten the bullet’ in coming to terms with your alcoholism, you effectively make it possible for us to devise a solution to your problem.
+Once you have overcome denial in coming to terms with your alcoholism, you effectively make it possible for us to devise a solution to your problem.

 Initially, we carry out a telephone assessment.
 This assessment is used to gather relevant information concerning your addiction.
-We then use this information to match you up to the most suitable treatment provider in Scotland.
+We then use this information to match you up to a suitable treatment provider in Scotland.

 It’s likely we may locate more than one treatment provider.
 In this case, we may refer you to several treatment providers.